Open-Models-Startup/docs-vite/docs/enterprise/installation/air-gapped-installs.md

 For installations where the browser is unable to provide the license and bundle, the CLI can be used instead.
 To complete an installation using the license and bundle, run the following command:

 :::tip
-If you've already uploaded the StackBlitz application images previously, add the `--disable-image-push` option.
+If you've already uploaded the OpenModels application images previously, add the `--disable-image-push` option.
 :::

 ```sh